Vultraz/Shadows_of_Deception/readme.md

 [1]: <https://www.wesnoth.org>

+A shadow lengthens across the land; a faceless evil plots to overthrow the Empire.
+No one holds all the pieces.
+The fate of a kingdom rests in the hands of a despairing few, but will they be able to tell friend from foe?

+Nine years later, and the land is rife with unrest.
+With the throne of Wesnoth held in the grasp of a madman, a small force attempts to right the mistake made almost a decade before.

+**(Intermediate level, two separate episodes planned, one with 6 scenarios playable so far)**

+**NOTE:** Some scenarios of this campaign work significantly different from normal Wesnoth gameplay.
+It is especially important to pay close attention to the mission objectives and not necessarily try to kill every single enemy, especially on shrouded maps, or in places where enemies seem to respawn continuously.

-Installing NX-RPG
+Installing Shadow of Deception
 --------------------------------------------------------------------------------

+ * Requirements
+   * *The Batttle For Wesnoth* 1.12 and later versions or 1.11.11 and later versions of the 1.11 series.
+   * *8680’s Lua Pack*, a resource pack containing several functions made used of by Shadows of Deception.
+Refer to the *Installing lp8* section below for instructions on installing the pack.
+   * *SoD Music* (optional), a music pack containing additional music played in some scenarios.

-Released versions of NX-RPG should be installed from Battle for Wesnoth’s official add-ons servers, via Battle for Wesnoth’s built-in add-ons manager, which can be accessed via the “Add-ons Manager” button in the main menu.
+Released versions of SoD should be installed from Battle for Wesnoth’s official add-ons servers, via Battle for Wesnoth’s built-in add-ons manager, which can be accessed via the “Add-ons” button in the main menu.

-Players who know how to use [Git] [2] and are interested in testing the latest (unstable, buggy) version of NX-RPG may clone our Git repository, which is to be found [on GitHub] [3], into Battle for Wesnoth’s “[userdata][4]/data/add-ons/” directory.
+Players who know how to use [Git] [2] and are interested in testing the latest (unstable, buggy) version of SoD may clone our Git repository, which is to be found [on GitHub] [3], into Battle for Wesnoth’s “[userdata][4]/data/add-ons/” directory.

 [2]: <http://www.git-scm.com>
 [3]: <https://github.com/Vultraz/NX-RPG>
 [4]: <http://wiki.wesnoth.org/EditingWesnoth#The_user_data_directory>

+A game screen resolution of **800x600 or greater** is recommended.
+Some sequences make use of floating labels, halos, and standing unit animations, so you might want to make sure these options are enabled under **Preferences** → **Display**.

 Installing lp8
 --------------------------------------------------------------------------------